Bone Broth Recipe

 Get moving with glucosamine and other GAGs.
 Studies show that amino acids may help to reduce inflammation and heal joints.

-1. Get that glow
+- Get that Glow

 Bones are loaded with minerals like calcium and magnesium.
 Consuming these minerals may help to improve the strength and condition of your own bones.

-1. Plug the leaks
+- Plug the Leaks

-Gelatin and amino acids might help to repair the intestinal lining; which is good news to anyone suffering from “leaky gut.”
+Gelatin and amino acids might help to repair the intestinal lining, which is good news to anyone suffering from “leaky gut.”

 We’re not sure yet if it’s snake oil or not.
-But, the old adage about chicken soup had to come from somewhere, right?
+But the old adage about chicken soup had to come from somewhere, right?
 And, regardless if there is any merit to all of the health benefits, the one merit of true value is that a good stock serves as the basis for countless recipes.
 So, at the very least, it is one recipe that makes “magic” in the kitchen.

 Here is a quick rundown on how to make your own “magic in a mug!”

-4 pounds of beef bones
+- 4 pounds of beef bones

-3 tablespoons Apple cider vinegar
+- 3 tablespoons Apple cider vinegar

-A handful of your favorite herbs (We used rosemary and thyme, but feel free to adjust to your taste.)
+- A handful of your favorite herbs (We used rosemary and thyme, but feel free to adjust to your taste.)

-A few garlic cloves (to your liking)
+- A few garlic cloves (to your liking)

-1 small onion
+- 1 small onion

-1 celery stalk
+- 1 celery stalk

-Salt (not if you’re hard core)
+- Salt (not if you’re not a bone broth die-hard)

-You will also need a slow cooker, and about 48 hours to monitor the simmering stock.
+You will also need a slow cooker and about 48 hours to monitor the simmering stock.

 STEPS

-1. Brown the bones on the stove.
+- Brown the bones on the stove.
 (This will help with the flavor of the broth.
 You may opt to roast instead.)

-3. Use apple cider vinegar to remove any morsels left on the pan.
+- Use apple cider vinegar to remove any morsels left on the pan.
 Pour over bones in slow cooker.

-5. Cover with water and bring to boil.
+- Cover with water and bring to a boil.

-8. Strain ingredients using sieve.
+- Strain ingredients using a sieve.

 NOTE: We added salt to our final product.
 Not sure if this mitigated the magic, but it made it taste much better.